Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 The registers at this address have exactly the same effect with the M64282FP sensor.

 **Address 100, TADD HIGH**
-**Registers SH, AZ** totally confusing role in the English datasheet, eluded in the Japanese datasheet.
+**Registers SH, AZ** totally confusing role in the English datasheet, not even mentioned in the Japanese datasheet.
+I guess these are not critical so.
 Recommended default values: SH = 0, AZ = 0.
-**Register CL:** Enable the auto-calibration circuit.
+**Register CL:** Enables the auto-calibration circuit and cancels the voltage shift with exposure time.
 Is used in conjonction with OB that outputs a line of dark pixels.
 0 is active.
 **Registers P3-P0** custom convolution kernels.
 0x0001 by default.
 The registers P3-P0 at this address have exactly the same effect with the M64282FP sensor.
 SH and AZ does not exist in the M64282FP sensor.

 **Address 101, TADD HIGH**
 **Registers PX, PY:** projection mode when active (vertical, horizontal, none).
 Recommended values: PX = 0, PY = 0 (no projection).
 **Register MV4:** plus or minus bias for projection mode.
-**Register OB:** Enable to output optical black level as a dark pixel line at the top of the image.
+**Register OB:** Enable to output optical black level (electrical signal of physically masked pixels) as a dark pixel line at the top of the image.
 Is used in conjonction with CL.
 0 is active.
 **Register M3-M0:** custom convolution kernels.
 0x0000 by default.

 **Address 110, TADD HIGH**